nxshell/nxshell/README.md

 Email: 82828068 At qq.com

+## Join us
+Current NxShell Only support Chinese and English, If you are good at language translation, please contact us.

 <!--
 **nxshell/nxshell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.